Orlando police search for motive after Halloween shootings left 2 dead in crowded nightlife district. Here’s what we know

 “When the law changed, basically you can carry on a public street as long as you meet certain criteria,” he said.

-Mayor Buddy Dyer said the change has “made it even easier for people to carry guns and bring guns downtown.”
+The change has “made it even easier for people to carry guns and bring guns downtown,” Mayor Buddy Dyer said.

-Dyer implemented a state of emergency for businesses within Orlando’s downtown entertainment area, which will end alcohol sales at midnight and implement a curfew between 1 a.m. and 5 a.m., he said at a Friday afternoon news conference.

 “We want a downtown that is fun and vibrant, but we have experienced lately that brazen criminals are willing to come downtown and shoot and kill innocent victims right in front of our police officers,” Dyer said.